 - Nationality: South African students

-- Scholarship can be taken at French Higher Education institutions
+- The award can be taken at French Higher Education institutions

-Eligible Countries: South African students are eligible to apply for this scholarship.
+Eligible Countries: South African students are eligible to apply for this application .

 Candidates must read the information leaflet for the relevant call to establish their eligibility for the call.

 English Language Requirements: Applicants whose first language is not English are usually required to provide evidence of proficiency in English at the higher level required by the University.